 About Trend Micro

 Trend Micro Incorporated, a global leader in cybersecurity solutions, helps to make the world safe for exchanging digital information.
 Our innovative solutions for consumers, businesses, and governments provide layered security for data centres, cloud environments, networks and endpoints.
 All our products work together to seamlessly share threat intelligence and provide a connected threat defence with centralised visibility and control, enabling better, faster protection.
-With more than 5,000 employees in over 50 countries and the world’s most advanced global threat intelligence, Trend Micro enables organisations to secure their journey to the cloud.
-For more information, visit www.trendmicro.com.au
+With nearly 6,000 employees in more than 50 countries and the world’s most advanced global threat intelligence, Trend Micro enables organisations to secure their journey to the cloud.
+For more information, visit www.trendmicro.co.nz